(Amazon UK link) |

-We acquired four of the five when my sons were around nine and eleven, and I read the first two aloud to them, but my husband was so intrigued by what he heard that he went on to read the later ones… and, again, although I half listened, and read bits of one of them to myself, they mostly passed me by.
+We acquired four of the five 'Time' books when my sons were around nine and eleven.
+I read the first two aloud to them, but my husband was so intrigued by what he heard that he went on to read the later ones.
+So although I half listened, and read bits of one of them to myself, they mostly passed me by.

-I was determined to rectify this situation, so I recently re-read ‘A Wrinkle in Time’, which I always liked very much, and have just finished re-reading ‘A Wind in the Door’.
+I was determined to rectify this situation, so I recently re-read ‘A Wrinkle in Time’, which I always liked very much.
+I have now just finished re-reading ‘A Wind in the Door’.
 Although some of the same characters are involved, in particular the teenage Meg Murry and her small brother Charles Wallace, this book stands alone and makes very little reference to the earlier one.

 In the first half of the story, Meg tries to find out what is going on, both at Charles’ school and with his health.
 It’s character-based fantasy, mostly set in the real world, albeit populated with highly intelligent animals such as the dog Fortinbras and the snake Louise.
 The Murry family have everyday discussions and arguments, but clearly care for each other very much.
 The twins Sandy and Denys are down-to-earth and practical, and make a nice foil for the more mystically inclined Meg and Charles.